 Diet can have a major impact here, and is one of the primary methods we use to treat and prevent uroliths.

 pH is an indicator of acidity by measuring the hydrogen ion concentration.
 A pH of 7 is neutral.
 Below 7 is acidic, above 7 is alkaline.
-As a general rule, dog and cats tend to have an acidic urine normally.
-Some uroliths have a propensity to form in acidic urine while others tend to form in alkaline urine.
+As a general rule, dog and cats tend to have an acidic urine.
+Some uroliths have a propensity to form in acidic urine, while others tend to form in alkaline urine.
 Urine pH needs to be measure immediately upon voiding from the bladder for it to be accurate.

 Some uroliths form due to the presence of bacteria in the urine, so control of these bacteria is important.
-Bacteria are diagnosed by culturing the urine or the inside of a stone after surgical removal.
+Bacteria are diagnosed by culturing the urine during a sterile urinalysis, or by culturing the inside of a stone after surgical removal.
 Normal urine is sterile, so any bacteria cultured from the urine is abnormal.
 When bacteria are cultured a pet has a urinary tract infection (UTI) and needs antibiotics.
 Common bacteria in UTI’s include E. coli, Staph. spp., and Proteus.

 Liver shunts are an abnormality of blood flow to the liver.
 Blood that would normally flow through the liver now bypasses the liver.
 One of the many consequences of this disease, called Portosystemic shunts (PSS), is the formation of ammonium urate bladder stones.